dbetebenner/Years_Of_Learning/README.md

 A year's worth of learning (sometimes referred to as _a year's worth of growth_ or _a year's worth of progress_) is not a new idea.
 The phrase has been commonplace at least since student growth models became prominent in the 00s.
-In looking through some old presentations the other day I actually came across [a paper](https://github.com/CenterForAssessment/SGP_Resources/blob/master/articles/yearsgrowth.pdf) that I and
+In looking through some old presentations the other day I actually came across <a href="https://github.com/CenterForAssessment/SGP_Resources/blob/master/articles/yearsgrowth.pdf" target="_blank">a paper</a>
-[@shangyi](https://github.com/shangyi) wrote on the topic 15 years ago that I completely forgot about.
+that [@shangyi](https://github.com/shangyi) and I wrote on the topic 15 years ago that I completely forgot about.
 The phrase rolls off the tongue suggesting something simple and obvious.
 Scratch beneath the surface and one finds the concept is anything but.

 # Resources